 Academy

-The Austin Police Department Training Academy is a state of the art training facility located in southeast Austin, near the airport.
-There are classrooms, gyms, a firearm range, driving track, and the entire Training Academy staff housed on the academy grounds.
-All police cadets will train at this location for the duration of the academy, but will not live on site.
-Training hours are typically Monday – Friday from 7 a.m. – 4 p.m. but occasionally nights and/or weekends are required in lieu of day shifts, depending on the curriculum.
-The police academy is a mentally and physically challenging undertaking but our certified training instructors are ready to set you up for success – you’ve just got to get yourself here and give us your best effort.
-If you know that you would make a great police officer and you’re up for the challenge, read through the Regular Academy and Transitional Officer Program information below to learn about upcoming academy classes, the minimum requirements for each academy, and how to apply.
+The Austin Police Department Training Academy is a state-of-the-art training facility located in southeast Austin, near the Austin-Bergstrom International Airport.
+Our academy is part of the Public Safety Training Campus and is shared with the Austin Fire Department and Austin-Travis County EMS.
+The training campus features classrooms, gyms, a firearm range, driving track, and houses the entire Training Academy staff.
+All police cadets will train at this location for the duration of the academy but will not live on site.
+Training hours are typically Monday through Friday from 7 a.m. – 4 p.m.
+Occasional nights and/or weekends are required in lieu of day shifts, depending on the curriculum.
+The police academy is a mentally and physically challenging undertaking, but our certified training instructors are ready to set you up for success – you’ve just got to get yourself here and give us your best effort.
+If you know that you would make a great police officer, we challenge you to apply.
+Scroll through this page to learn about our hiring process, training academy, and how to apply.
+We build the finest police officers in the nation.

 REGULAR ACADEMY

-Police officer candidates who have no law enforcement experience, or who do not qualify for the Transitional Officer Program, must attend a Regular Academy class.
-The Regular Academy is comprised of approximately 8 months of training and classes are held 2-3 times each year.
-Upon graduation, newly appointed officers are placed into a 12 week Field Training Program with a certified Field Training Officer.
+All police officer candidates will attend a Regular Academy.
+We hold 2-3 academy classes per year with each comprised of approximately eight months of training.
+Prior law enforcement experience is not required.
+Upon graduation, newly appointed officers are placed into a 12-week Field Training Program with a certified Field Training Officer.
 After successful completion of the Field Training Program, the officer is assigned to a permanent patrol shift and will report to a Corporal and Sergeant.
 Visit the Career Paths page to learn about our specialized units and opportunities to promote.
 View the Hiring Process page of our website for a list of minimum requirements and the link to apply.

 CADET TRAINING

-The three major components of the academy are: Physical Training, Academics, and Skills, and they are all equally important.
-Click 'Read More' and scroll through these sections below to help understand what you will experience during your training at the police academy.
+The three major components of the academy are Physical Training, Academics, and Skills.
+Each component is equally important.
+Scroll through the sections below to learn what you will experience during your training at the police academy.
+Be sure to click ‘Read More’ to expand the section.

 Physical Training

 Physical training in the academy is challenging and is meant to prepare you to be in the best shape possible before beginning your career on patrol.
 Cadets will engage in regular physical training beginning the first week of the academy and it will last throughout the duration of the academy, becoming increasingly complex.
 The conditioning you begin with and maintain is meant to put you in the shape you’ll need to be in to properly learn other skills such as defensive tactics and to also learn your physical limitations.
-In addition to a variety of physical conditioning exercises and skills training requiring great strength and cardio shape, cadets must also complete a physical fitness test (timed 1.5 mile run and 500 meter sprint row test) with a minimum 80% average to graduate the police academy.
+In addition to a variety of physical conditioning exercises and skills training requiring great strength and cardio shape, cadets must also complete a physical fitness test with a minimum 80% average to graduate the police academy.

 - Read More